yoching/swift-dependency-analyzer/README.md

 ## Motivation
 - I was interested in objectively comparing multiple Swift projects because I've made a lot of iOS apps from scratch during my career.
-- This follows my previous project, [Swift Project Analysis - 1](https://github.com/yoching/SwiftProjectAnalysis-1), which was written in Rust, maily for learning purposes.
+- This follows my previous project, [Swift Project Analysis - 1](https://github.com/yoching/SwiftProjectAnalysis-1), which was written in Rust for learning purposes.
-- Class dependencies could be visualized using data visualization libraries such as [D3](https://d3js.org/)
+- Class dependencies could be visualized using libraries such as [D3](https://d3js.org/)